Codey-LAB/WP-AI-HUB/README.md

 They're all correct.
 What matters: one hub, all your models, LLM fallback chain built-in — WordPress just talks to it via this thin client.
 Claude down?
 Gemini answers.
 Zero code changes.
 Zero Docker chaos.

-Perfect for working locally or public on WordPress, TYPO3, or your own code — without running dozens of containers.
+Perfect for working locally on WordPress, TYPO3, or your own code — without running dozens of containers.
 Access it via shell/CLI or any SSE client like this plugin.

 ---